|Premier League Management Record|

 |Manager of the Month||-|

-After learning his trade throughout the entirety of his coaching career in Spain, Pepe Mel was handed his first opportunity in the Barclays Premier League when he was appointed as West Bromwich Albion Head Coach on 9 January 2014.
+After learning his trade throughout the entirety of his coaching career in Spain, Pepe Mel was handed his first opportunity in the Barclays Premier League when he was appointed as West Bromwich Albion Head Coach on 9 January 2014, before he was relieved of his duties following the conclusion of the 2013/14 season.

 The Spaniard replaced previous boss Steve Clarke after building his reputation with an impressive managerial career in his home country.